Submissions

 - Include an abstract (max 3500 characters – approximately 500 words) for each speaker in the symposium.
 Please note, if successful, this information will be added again with the relevant contributing authors.
 An abstract does not need to be included for the discussant.

 - Submit the abstract via CDS’s online abstract management system.
-Please note, when submitting the abstract cut and paste it from a text editor (i.e. notepad, wordpad) to ensure it does not include underlying formatting that may cause errors.
+Please note, when submitting the abstract cut and paste it from a plain text editor (e.g. Notepad, Wordpad) to ensure it does not include underlying formatting that may cause errors.
 Do not copy/paste from a Word document as additional hidden formatting could be inserted into the submission.

 - Ensure the submission has been approved by all authors